sw-code/sw-code.github.io/_posts/2023-11-17-transactional-outbox.md

 It underlines the necessity for a pattern like the Transactional Outbox, which offers a way to decouple these concerns, ensuring that events are only published after the transaction’s successful commitment, thereby maintaining the integrity and consistency of the overall system.

-# Understanding the Transactional Outbox Pattern
+# Understanding the Transactional Outbox

 The Transactional Outbox Pattern is a design pattern used in microservices architectures to ensure consistent and reliable message publishing in distributed systems.
 At its core, the pattern solves a fundamental problem: how to update a database and publish messages/events to a message bus or event-driven system and keep the state consistent.